-The percentage of below investment grade (BIG) bonds to our fixed maturity portfolio is 4.5%, the lowest it has been since 1998.
-Further, due to our relatively low portfolio leverage, the ratio of BIG bonds to equity, excluding net unrealized gains on fixed maturities, is only 16%, which is lower than most of our peers.
+Our below investment grade (BIG) bonds make up 4.4% of our fixed maturity portfolio at amortized cost.
+This is the lowest concentration we've had since 1998.
+Because of our relatively low portfolio leverage, the ratio of BIG bonds to equity, excluding unrealized gains on fixed maturities, is only 15% - lower than most of our peers.